The world's economy is going through a phase without a theory

 The changes facing societies and organizations are no longer merely economic or political.
 They have become changes in demographics, politics, society, philosophy, and, above all, in vision.

-What remains constant, however, is the understanding of the nature of the situation, its managerial directions, and its methods for understanding economic and administrative phenomena: no one can deny that business organizations operate in an environment whose most important foundation now depends on answering a question recognized by management experts—a question they have embedded in organizational objectives and one that strategies are now meant to address.
-Unfortunately, however, many Arab organizations—whether service or industrial, governmental or private—merely analyze this question without providing an answer.
-This question revolves around the issue of the future of organizations and how to shape that future.
+No one can deny that business organizations now operate in an environment where the most critical pillar depends on answering a central question—one that management experts have long identified and embedded within organizational goals, and that strategies attempt to address.
+Unfortunately, many Arab organizations—service‑oriented or industrial, governmental or non‑governmental—analyze this issue without actually answering it.
+This core question revolves around the future of organizations and how that future can be created.

 Share: